Visit the Campbell Scientific Forum to submit your question to users around the world.

 The datalogger assigns two attributes for program files:

 If the latter option is not set for the datalogger, the datalogger will not have a program running when it powers up, which will result in lost data.
-See the article at www.campbellsci.com/tips-how-do-you-run for more information.
+See the “How Do You Run?” article for more information.

 If a datalogger hasn't been used in a while and the internal battery is low, will the battery recharge if the datalogger is connected to a power supply?
 Or does the battery need to be replaced?